magomimmo/modern-cljs/doc/second-edition/tutorial-06.md

 > JS code.
 In our example the two functions will be available as:
 > `modern_cljs.login.init()` and `modern_cljs.shopping.init()`.

-Here is the related fragment of `login.cljs`
+Here is the related fragment of `login.cljs`:

 ```clj
 ;; the rest as before